 For those of you yet to see the film I’ll leave you with a little taster unfortunately there’s only a really poor quality trailer on YouTube…

-So that’s The Devonsville Terror Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s The Devonsville Terror blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.